 And even in an English speaking company, a subordinate might not feel comfortable saying something like: “Schedule the group meeting for tomorrow,” to his superiors.
 The more likely request would cascade down the directness scale depending on the culture of the company, the relative social standing between individuals, and degree of friendliness:

 - Did you schedule the group meeting for tomorrow?

 - Shouldn’t we schedule the group meeting for tomorrow?

 - Don’t you think it’s a good idea to have a meeting tomorrow?

 - It would be great if we could meet as a group to discuss this soon…

 Sexual differences can also affect the degree of directness: “Would you like to stop for coffee?”
-“No.” We sometimes refer to these types of exchanges as passive-agressive.
-But the differences could easily be just due to preferred communication style.
+“No.” We sometimes refer to these types of exchanges as passive-aggressive.
+But the differences could easily be just due to the preferred communication style.

 As long as conversation sticks to meeting schedules, coffee, and homework, the amount of harm done when two individuals fail to communicate is not very high.
 But in other circumstances, when the stakes are higher — “Don’t you think your patient looks a little blue?” — the failure could be tragic.

 Another difference in communication styles is due to the amount of emotional expressiveness the speakers add to their verbal communication.
 Hand gesturing, exaggerated facial expressions, high variation on tone, choice of colorful language, all contribute to the degree of expressiveness.